 This first time we rebuke is the beginning stage of the ministry of restoration called "church discipline".
-This loving act towards sinning brethren is taught by Jesus in Matthew 18:15-17.
+This loving act towards sinning brethren is taught by Jesus in Matthew 18.
 The goal of church discipline is the restoration of the true believer to God as he/she repents from sin.

-The context in which Jesus teaches about church discipline includes:
+The context in which church discipline is taught includes:

-- Dealing decisively and extremely with sin.
+Dealing decisively and extremely with sin.

-"If your hand or your foot causes you to stumble, cut it off and throw it from you; it is better for you to enter life crippled or lame, than to have two hands or two feet and be cast into the eternal fire.
-If your eye causes you to stumble, pluck it out and throw it from you.
+8"If your hand or your foot causes you to stumble, cut it off and throw it from you; it is better for you to enter life crippled or lame, than to have two hands or two feet and be cast into the eternal fire.
+9If your eye causes you to stumble, pluck it out and throw it from you.
 It is better for you to enter life with one eye, than to have two eyes and be cast into the fiery hell.
-(Matt 18:8-9)
+Matt 18:8-9

-Do I hate my sin?
+❖ Do I hate my sin?